 The whales leave their summer feeding grounds in the Bering Sea and make way down South to the warm lagoons of Baja California (Mexico) to give birth to their calves.

 Between January to June, the whales start back North to their feeding grounds once again.
 Furthermore, the mothers and babies are the last to leave the lagoons, as the babies need to get all of their strength ready for the long journey back.

-Because of San Diego’s location being relatively close to their birthing grounds, you can expect to see both south and north migration until April.
+Because San Diego’s location is relatively close to their birthing grounds, you can expect to see both south and north migration until April.
 To clarify, when the whales are traveling north, they tend to stay 9 to 12 miles offshore, compared to less than 3 miles when going south.